 A slot coupon is an encoded coupon that is only issued by a licensee's slot monitoring system to be redeemed at a slot machine, cage validation unit or kiosk.

 Slot coupons must:

-- (1) Be the same dimensions as U.S. currency. - (2) Have an expiration date. - (3) Contain the printed name of the casino.

-- (4) Be clearly labeled as a slot coupon. - (5) Have a validation number, which must be printed on the leading edge of the ticket. - (6) Have a secondary validation number, identical to the primary validation number, which must be printed on the body of the ticket. - (7) Contain a coupon bar code generated with a unique algorithm. - (8) Contain a description of any restrictions on the redemption of the coupon. - (9) Be generated by a slot monitoring system approved by the Division. - (10) Contain the dollar value of the coupon printed both numerically and in text. - (11) Contain a sequence number for all slot coupons printed for each specific promotion or event. - (12) Be redeemable by being played or cashed out.
+- (1) Be the same dimensions as U.S. currency. - (2) Have an expiration date. - (3) Contain the printed name of the casino. - (4) Be clearly labeled as a slot coupon. - (5) Have a validation number, which must be printed on the leading edge of the ticket.
+The validation number must be unique to each slot coupon. - (6) Have a secondary validation number, identical to the primary validation number, which must be printed on the body of the ticket. - (7) Contain a coupon bar code generated with a unique algorithm. - (8) Contain a description of any restrictions on the redemption of the coupon. - (9) Be generated by a slot monitoring system approved by the Division. - (10) Contain the dollar value of the coupon printed both numerically and in text. - (11) Contain a sequence number for all slot coupons printed for each specific promotion or event. - (12) Be redeemable by being played or cashed out.